IowaScaledEngineering/ise-docs/docs/SoundBytes Custom/manual.md

 determined by the option files below).
 Sounds continue repeating indefinitely while the trigger input is active.

+!!! note "Note"
+    Playback in Continuous Triggered Mode is not seamless.
+There will be a gap between sound files.
+For true seamless playback, [Beginning-Middle-End Mode](#beginning-middle-end-mode) is a better option.

 ##### Option Files

 | Option File     | Description |